Samuel Jones Lee: Later life

 Even after his retirement from politics he remained active in the Republican Party, regularly speaking at party events.
 In 1891 he was appointed a general in the state's "colored militia", a position in which he continued to serve until his death.

 On 1 April 1895 Lee died in Charleston.
 At the news of his death the United States Circuit Court adjourned.
 He was buried with military honors at Friendly Union Cemetery, Charleston, in a funeral attended by six thousand people.

 Legacy

 Lee was the first African-American Speaker of the South Carolina House of Representatives.
 Despite this achievement, he is described by University of South Carolina academic Lewis W. Burke as having "left a trail of scandal in the wake of his political career."
 In 1875, while serving as an Aiken County commissioner, Lee was convicted of issuing fraudulent checks and in 1877 he was indicted on various counts of public corruption; however, he was granted immunity from prosecution in exchange for his testimony against Francis Cardozo.
 Once again, Lee was charged with corruption in 1879, although these charges were dropped.

+In 1998, the South Carolina House of Representatives unveiled a portrait of Lee painted by South Carolina artist Larry Francis Lebby.
+The portrait now hangs in the gallery of the House chambers.